gmarlier/gm_2048/README.md

 a new game is launched in browser via: http://localhost:8000/NEW

 The game has 4 ui controllers:
-- left arrow button: move the board to the left
+- left arrow button or keypad '4': move the board to the left
-- right arrow button: move the board to the right
+- right arrow button or keypad '6': move the board to the right
-- up arrow button: move the board to the top
+- up arrow button or keypad '8': move the board to the top
-- down arrow button: move the board to the bottom
+- down arrow button or keypad '2': move the board to the bottom
-- center "AI" button: provide a best move suggestion
+- center "AI" button or keypad '5': provide a best move suggestion

 Some parameters can be specified in launch url
 row:  number of rows in the new board (default is 5)